-Technical Data or Computer Name of Perso n

-Software to be Furnished Asserting

-With Restrictions Basis for Assertion Asserted Rights Catego ry Restrictions

-(LIST) (LIST) (LIST) (LIST · · ·
+Technical Data or Computer Software to be Furnished With Restrictions Basis for Assertion Asserted Rights Category Name of Person Asserting Restrictions (LIST) (LIST) (LIST) (LIST)

-For technical data (other than computer software documentation) pertaining to items, components, or processes developed at private expense, identify both the deliverable technical data and each such items, component, or process.
-For computer software or computer software documentation identify the software or documentation.

-Generally, development at private expense, either exclusively or partially, is the only basis for asserting restrictions.
+- For technical data (other than computer software documentation) pertaining to items, components, or processes developed at private expense, identify both the deliverable technical data and each such items, component, or process.
+For computer software or computer software documentation identify the software or documentation. - Generally, development at private expense, either exclusively or partially, is the only basis for asserting restrictions.
 For technical data, other than computer software documentation, development refers to development of the item, component, or process to which the data pertain.
-The Government's rights in computer-software documentation generally may not be restricted.
+The Government's rights in computer software documentation generally may not be restricted.
 For computer software, development refers to the software.
 Indicate whether development was accomplished exclusively or partially at private expense.
-If development was not accomplished at private expense, or for computer software documentation, enter the specific basis for asserting restrictions.

-Enter asserted rights category (e.g., government purpose license rights from a prior contract, rights in SBIR data generated under another contract, limited, restricted, or government purpose rights under this or a prior contract, or specially negotiated licenses).

-Corporation, individual, or other person, as appropriate.
+If development was not accomplished at private expense, or for computer software documentation, enter the specific basis for asserting restrictions. - Enter asserted rights category (e.g., government purpose license rights from a prior contract, rights in SBIR data generated under another contract, limited, restricted, or government purpose rights under this or a prior contract, or specially negotiated licenses). - Corporation, individual, or other person, as appropriate.

-Enter "none" when all data or software will be submitted without restrictions.
+Enter "none" when all data or · software will be submitted without restrictions Lilitoi HOHE winch an uata Oi SOLLWAIC WIII DC , submitted williout Tesurellons.

-Date

-Printed Name and Title
+Date Printed Name and Title

 Signature

-(End of identification and assertion)
+(End of Identification and Assertion)